WHAT KIND OF COMPANY IS INDUSTRIAL U.I.?

 Industrial U.I. believes that the only way to properly control unemployment costs is to manage the process at every level.
-Industrial U.I. gets involved with the UI claim at its inception, representing its clients before state departments of labor and at unemployment hearings in most states.
+As third-party administrators, Industrial U.I. gets involved with the UI claim at its inception, representing its clients before state departments of labor and at unemployment hearings in most states.
 The company also conducts comprehensive training sessions to inform management on the UI process to ensure that every person is aware of their role.
 Industrial U.I. also consults on its clients’ unemployment tax rate to validate it is correct and determine if a voluntary contribution would be beneficial.

 HOW DOES INDUSTRIAL U.I.
 COMMUNICATE WITH ITS CLIENTS?

-Each client of Industrial U.I. is assigned an individual account representative who will get to know the company and the primary contacts at the company.
+As third-party administrators, each client of Industrial U.I. is assigned an individual account representative who will get to know the company and the primary contacts at the company.
 That representative is a trained professional who can deal with the client’s needs on a daily basis.
 Industrial U.I.’s principals have over 50 years of combined experience in this field.
 Both are involved in the daily operations of the company and are available to all clients.
 Timely reports are sent to clients who also have access to their records on Industrial U.I.’s confidential client website.